adityaagrawal53/industrial-training-flight-statistics/README.md

 2. 420
 - Output as expected (Prints source airport name, and closest and farthest airports)
 3. 8008135
-- Output as expected (Error message printed)
+- Output as expected (Error message printed because out of range)
 4. 50.4
-- Output as expected (Error message printed)
+- Output as expected (Error message printed because the input is a float)
 5. -4
-- Output as expected (Error message printed)
+- Output as expected (Error message printed because the input is negative)
 6. 5694
-- Output as expected (Error message printed)
-**Pass rate : 100%**
+- Output as expected (Prints source airport name, and closest and farthest airports) **Pass rate : 100%**

 ## Airport per continent by source city